 Points of Interest

 - In 2021 several states passed legislation protecting Seconds Amendment rights during times of emergency.
-These include KS, TX, WV.
+These include ID, KS, TX, and WV.

 - Texas House Bill 1500 – Signed into law by, Govnor Sportsmen’s Caucus Member, Governor Greg Abbott, this bill prevents the governor from prohibiting or restricting the business or operations of a firearms or ammunition manufacturer, distributor, wholesaler, supplier, or retailer or a sport shooting range during a state of emergency.
 This law also protects the transportation and shipment of explosive firearm components.